 Founded in late 2016 by choreographer, Raina Lucas, the Raina Lucas//Dance Co. & Lab is an emerging project-based contemporary dance company based in Durham, North Carolina.
 The company’s emphasis on embodied investigation, physical intelligence, and movement experimentation in the rehearsal space facilitates the making and performance of provocative works exhibiting the choreographer and dancers’ rich personal histories, cultures, and psychological/sociological inquiries and themes.
 Made up of a rotating community of talented dancers from across the state of North Carolina, the company takes a keen interest in process focused dance-making and works to strike a unique balance between crafted and spontaneous movements.
 The company is currently focused on the creation of new works.

 The Raina Lucas//Dance Co. & Lab places great value in the process of making a dance.
 The company views rehearsals as a laboratory for exploring, playing, questioning, embodying, and making decisions both spontaneously and consciously within the structure of a work.
 Dancers are encouraged to engage in these same processes whilst performing for an audience.
-The hope is that these processes aid the dancers in discovering more possibilities in movement and locate a greater meaning to the dances.
+The hope is that these processes aid the dancers in discovering more possibilities in movement and performance.

 The Founder//Artistic Director